DataDog/hiring-engineers/answers.md

 - `Alerting` threshold of `800`
 - `Notification` if there is No Data over the past `10 minutes`

-Copy the monitoring requirements to the Monitor settings:
+Copy the requirements requirements to the Monitor settings, choose the detection method to be a **Threshold Alert** and don't forget to define the **Host** as we will need some of its parameters for the Email reporting we'll set up later:

 ![Task1_Setup-Treshhold-alert-for-Metric](./img/Monitoring/Task1_Setup-Treshhold-alert-for-Metric.png)